 An attached greenhouse can be very large and expensive, but it doesn’t have to be.
 Below is an example of a small, inexpensive greenhouse design that heats a home in a cold climate.
 This lean-to greenhouse was built very simply using polycarbonate panels and 2 x 4 boards on a concrete footing.

-See this video for details on how this greenhouse heats the house and requirements you’ll need to consider if you choose to build one yourself.
+See this video from Frugalgreengirl on YouTube for details on how this greenhouse heats her house.
+She also discusses the requirements you’ll need to consider if you choose to build one yourself.

 As you can see, on a day that is only 7 degrees Fahrenheit, the temperature inside the greenhouse is over 90 degrees.

 This video breaks down construction details and cost savings, including heating bill comparisons from before and after the greenhouse was built:

 Another beautiful example of passive heating with a greenhouse is the off grid Montana cabin we recently wrote about.
 It has a large greenhouse/sunroom addition that is used along with the wood stove as the cabin’s heat source.

 Depending on your climate and the amount of sun you get, you may need a backup home heating source if you build a greenhouse for passive heating.